Another Word For CREATE

 Noun : The act of producing, making or creating something.

-Noun : The act of being produced.
+Noun : The total amount produced.

 constitute